CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide400DataLoadingIntoATP.md

 <table class="tbl-heading"><tr><td class="td-logo">![](images/obe_tag.png)
 November 08, 2018
 </td>
 <td class="td-banner">

 # Lab 4: Data Loading into ATP
 </td></tr><table>

 ## Introduction

-In this lab, you will be uploading files to the Oracle Cloud Infrastructure (OCI) Object Storage, creating sample tables, loading data into them from files on the OCI Object Storage.

-You can load data into Autonomous Transaction Processig Database using Oracle Database tools, and Oracle and 3rd party data integration tools.

-You can load data:
-- From files local to your client computer
-- From files stored in a cloud-based object store

-For the fastest data loading experience Oracle recommends uploading the source files to a cloud-based object store, such as Oracle Cloud Infrastructure Object Storage, before loading the data into your Autonomous Transaction Processing Database.

-To load data from files in the cloud into your Autonomous Transaction Processing database, use the new PL/SQL DBMS_CLOUD package.
-The DBMS_CLOUD package supports loading data files from the following Cloud sources: Oracle Cloud Infrastructure Object Storage, Oracle Cloud Infrastructure Object Storage Classic, and Amazon AWS S3.

-This lab shows how to load data from Oracle Cloud Infrastructure Object Storage using two of the procedures in the DBMS_CLOUD package:

-- Create_credential: Stores the object store credentials in your Autonomous Transaction Processing database schema.
-- You will use this procedure to create object store credentials in your ATP admin schema.
-- You will use this procedure to load tables in your admin schema with data from data files staged in the Oracle Cloud Infrastructure Object Storage cloud service.

-To **log issues**, click [here](https://github.com/oracle/learning-library/issues/new) to go to the github oracle repository issue submission form.
+In this lab, you will be creating a few tables and inserting data into the ATP database using the CI/CD features of Developer Cloud.
+We'll use the Build engine of DevCS to set up a flow that will create the necessary objects in the database, and insert data into the tables.
+In case these elements are changed in the repository, the script will trigger again and re-create the database elements.

+In real life, you would want to set up a more sophisticated logic to manage your database objects, see [these blogs on the topic by Shay Schmeltzer](https://blogs.oracle.com/shay/devcs).

 ## Objectives

-- Learn how to use the SQL Developer Data Import Wizard
-- Learn how to upload files to the OCI Object Storage
-- Learn how to define object store credentials for ATP
+- Set up your ATP Wallet in Developer Cloud
-- Learn how to create tables in your database
+- Create and run a Build to create your database objects
-- Learn how to load data from the Object Store

-## Required Artifacts

-- Please ensure you are connected to your cloud account and have provisioned an ATP instance.
-Refer <a href="./LabGuide100ProvisionAnATPDatabase.md" target="_blank">LabGuide1.md</a>
-- You have installed Oracle SQL Developer.
-You can download SQL Developer 18.3 [here](https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) and follow the instructions to complete the installation.
+- Validate reation via SQLDeveloper

 ## Steps

-### **STEP 1: Download the sample data files to your local computer**
+### **STEP 1: Set up your ATP Wallet in Developer Cloud**

-- For this lab, you will need a handful of data files.
+In the ATP Connection For this lab, you will need a handful of data files.
 Click <a href="./files/datafiles.zip" target="_blank">here</a> to download a zipfile of the 2 sample data files for you to upload to the object store.
 Unzip it to a directory on your local computer.

 You will see:
 - Customer data: **customers.csv**